Before You Apply

 Scheduling and billing

-• The aircraft rents at a wet rate using the Hobbs meter
+• The aircraft rents at a wet rate using the Hobbs meter.

-Aircraft care and operating expectations
+Aircraft care and operating discipline

-• Return the aircraft in clean, orderly condition
+• Return the aircraft in clean, orderly condition.

 Step 1